Whiskeyhill Singers: Cyrus Faryar

-Like Dave Guard, Cyrus Faryar attended Punahou School, graduating in 1953.
+Like Guard, Cyrus Faryar attended Punahou School, graduating in 1953.

-By 1957 Faryar's avant garde interests led him to establish a "beat" style coffee house in Honolulu.
-Popularized first in San Francisco's Broadway section, Faryar's Greensleeves coffee house was, like those popularized first by San Francisco's beat generation in the Broadway section of the city, a gathering place for local musicians, poets, and writers.
+By 1957 Faryar's avant garde interests led him to establish a "Beat" style coffee house in Honolulu.
+Popularized first in San Francisco's Broadway section, Faryar's Greensleeves coffee house was, like those popularized first by San Francisco's Beat Generation in the Broadway section of the city, a gathering place for local musicians, poets, and writers.

-Faryar was contacted by Dave Guard about joining a new group, later to become the Whiskeyhill Singers, before Guard's final appearances with the Trio.
+Faryar was contacted by Guard about joining a new group, later to become the Whiskeyhill Singers, before Guard's final appearances with the Trio.
 He had been performing his solo act at Scottsdale Arizona and received a telephone call from Guard saying that he was leaving the Trio and would arrange to meet with him and Buckwheat when The Kingston Trio was performing a scheduled date at Tempe a few weeks later.
 By that time Faryar had closed Greensleeves, left Honolulu, and established himself in San Diego, California.
 Faryar agreed, having known Guard from their Punahou days together, and having appeared with him in various school drama and musical productions.